 - filename (str) The filename where the movie is stored.
-The suffix of this path also determines the default movie codec. - framerate (float) The number of frames per second, which determines how fast the movie will appear to run. - dpi (float) The resolution of the resulting movie adds the figure fig as a frame to the current movie fig (Figure) - The plot figure that is added to the movie classmethod is_available()
+The suffix of this path also determines the default movie codec. - framerate (float) The number of frames per second, which determines how fast the movie will appear to run. - dpi (float) The resolution of the resulting movie add_figure (fig=None)